fannix/fannix.github.io/_posts/2018-03-04-TakeMeHome.markdown

 TakeMeHome is an android app that everyone can use to find missing kids or pets.
 It leverages the Beacon technology and the NEO blockchain technology cleverly to create a missing-kids-search network.
 Beacons are used to identify missing subjects and determine their location.
 NEO blockchain is used to give the people who make contributions the well-deserved credit and make sure the network stay healthy and can grow.

-This application shows that blockchain is not just a up-and-coming technology for economy life, but can also be used to improve the general welfare of the society.
+This application shows that blockchain technology not only plays an important role in economy, but also helps to improve the general welfare of the entire world.

 ## Challenges